 Regiones Remotas

 Following the theme of "Tierra Incógnita" (Unknown Land), the following project seeks to represent the history of Peruvian and South American women.
 The colonialist patriarchy has written our history and mapped our land.
-My present as a Peruvian cis woman is constructed with the stories of the past conditioned by the patriarchy of white supremacy.
+My present is constructed with the stories of the past conditioned by the patriarchy of white supremacy.

 What personalities do we decide to remember as part of our collective history?
 How did they define and relate to their times?
 How do they shape our community in the present?